 Garden plants and food crops that do attract pollinators

-There are plenty of exotic garden plants that do attract pollinators.
+Plenty of exotic garden plants do attract pollinators.
 Many herbs have flowers that have not been altered by domestication or breeding.
-Dill, parsley cilantro, chives, marjoram, sage, and rosemary all have flowers that attract pollinating insects and are not invasive.
+Dill, parsley, cilantro, chives, marjoram, sage, and rosemary all have flowers that attract pollinating insects and are not invasive.
 There are also many annual and perennial flowers that attract pollinators to their nectar-filled blossoms such as lavender, nasturtium, calendula, marjoram, zinnia, catmint, breadseed poppy, cosmos, sunflower, coneflower, clover, borage, bee-balm, fuchsia, and many others.
 If you want to add these plants to your garden, look for single rather than double forms.

 Native plants for year-round pollinator support